Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Results

-After the first concepts and prototypes, the next ITS generation were able to control and optimize the general traffic flow.
-For this, the systems did not influence the traffic participants directly.
-They controlled it, for instance, with intelligent traffic light logic \cite{Srinivasan.2006} or with electronic gantries.
-The necessary data input were achieved by induction loops in the asphalt.
-The first ITS of this type came in the late 1990s.
-They are already widely available in modern road networks.
-For instance, in the year 1998, researcher in the DynaMIT (Dynamic Network Assignment for the Management of Information to Travelers) project in Los Angeles created a concept and simulation for an ITS, which should improve the traffic flow in case of accidents or other emergencies.
-In 2006, the concept was realized with the use of counting loops in the freeway.
+After the first generation of concepts and prototypes, the `next-generation ITS' partially controlled and partially optimized the general traffic flow.
+Instead of influencing the traffic participants directly as before, they attempted to control vehicles with intelligent traffic light logic \cite{Srinivasan.2006} or with gantries displaying electronically generated messages.
+The necessary data was collected using induction loops in the road paving.
+The first ITS of this type came into being in the late 1990s.
+For instance, in the year 1998, researchers in the DynaMIT (Dynamic Network Assignment for the Management of Information to Travelers) project in Los Angeles created a concept and simulation for an ITS, which was aimed at improving the traffic flow in the event of accidents or other emergencies.
+In 2006, the concept was implemented using counting loops on the freeway.
 The sensors sent the data to a computer for further analysis.
-In summary, the system could measure the traffic load and generated forecasts in real time.
-Based on this, the system offered dynamic route guidance, which has improved the traffic flow \cite{BenAkiva.1998,Wen.2006}.
+In summary, the system could measure the traffic load and generate forecasts in real-time.
+Based on this, the system offered dynamic route guidance, which improved the traffic flow \cite{BenAkiva.1998,Wen.2006}.

-In 2006, the SAFESPOT project researched on the interaction between ITS and vehicles with the goal of increasing the road safety (e.g. warning about "black spots") and optimizing the traffic flow.
-The ITS was deployed in the following places: 1.)
+In 2006, the SAFESPOT project researched the interaction between ITS and vehicles with the aim of increasing road safety (e.g. warning about `black spots') and optimizing the traffic flow.
+ITS were deployed in the following places: 1.)
 Sweden: Stockholm and Goteborg.
 2.)
 Germany: Dortmund.
 3.)
-Italy: Torino and Brescia-Padova-Freeway.
+Italy: Torino and Brescia-Padova Freeway.
 4.)
 France and Spain: West Europe Test Site.
 5.)
 Netherlands: Corridor Rotterdam-Brabant-Antwerp.
-Therefore, the locations covers the scenarios city center, country road as well as freeway.
-In this huge European project the infrastructures were equipped with Road Side Units (RSU), dynamic cooperative networks were created.
-These systems allowed communication between vehicles and infrastructure.
-With the shared information, the driver of vehicles has got enhance perception of the surrounded vehicles.
-The ITS has created "local dynamic map" and a "safety margin assistant", which detected critical situations in advance \cite{.23072010,M.Aramrattana.2015}.
+Therefore, the locations covered city center, country road and freeway scenarios.
+In this huge European project, infrastructures were equipped with Road Side Units (RSU), and dynamic cooperative networks were created.
+These systems enabled communication between vehicles and infrastructure.
+Based on the shared information, vehicle drivers received achieved enhanced perception of the surrounding vehicles.
+The ITS created a `local dynamic map' and a `safety margin assistant', which detected critical situations in advance \cite{.23072010,M.Aramrattana.2015}.

-\subsection{Situation-related Analysis}
+\subsection{Situation-Related Analysis}